6 Best Substitute for Chives in Your Recipe (Updated 2024)

 How Chives Improve Dishes

 Before we proceed with the most viable replacements for chives, let’s talk about the herb first.
-This way, we can think of herbs and aromatics that resemble the flavor, aroma, and texture of this herb.
+This way, we can think of herbs and aromatics that resemble the flavor, aroma, and texture of these herbs.

 This herb belongs to the family of onions, which are related to garlic.
 Chives are often described to have a flavor profile of a very delicate onion taste with hints of garlicky flavor.